Open Accessibility Menu

 • The room is usually dark so the images can be seen clearly on the computer screen.

-• During the exam you will be asked to lie on a table.
+• During the exam, you will be asked to lie on a table.

 • Warm gel will be placed on the breast area.
 This will help with the transmission of the sound waves.

-• Please allow 45 minutes from registration to completion of test.
+• Please allow 45 minutes from the time you check in to the completion of the test.

 Getting the Results

-A radiologist (a doctor who is specially trained in reading and interpreting diagnostic and ultrasound images) will interpret the ultrasound results and send the information to your provider.
+A radiologist (a medical provider who is specially trained in reading and interpreting diagnostic and ultrasound images) will interpret the ultrasound results and send them to your medical provider.